Hi, I'm

 DENT_IEEE_802.1x

-This diagram shows an 802.1X network setup where a supplicant (client) connects to an access point on an Authenticator (the TN48M Switch), which forwards authentication requests to a FreeRadius server running in a Docker container.
+Diagram of a supplicant connecting to an access point on an authenticator, which forwards authentication requests to a FreeRadius server running in a Docker container

-This Docker image simplifies the setup of IEEE 802.1X authentication by containerizing the Radius Server and using hostapd and FreeRadius to manage network access.
-When run on a device, the image configures it as both an Authenticator and an Authentication Server, allowing it to handle incoming EAPOL frames from Supplicants (devices seeking network access).
+This project simplifies the setup of IEEE 802.1X authentication by containerizing the RADIUS server into a docker image and using hostapd and FreeRADIUS to manage network access.
+When run on a device, the image configures it as both an authenticator and an authentication server, allowing it to handle incoming EAPOL frames from supplicants (devices seeking network access).

 Volunteering & Community Work